ABOUT ME - WHAT YOU NEED TO KNOW!

 3. You want your purchase yesterday.
 That won't be possible, but I'll process your order as fast as I can.

 4. I can't control what happens to your order once it's in the Postal System.
-All I can do is Insure it, and pack it securely.
+All I can do is pack it securely, Insure it, and provide you with tracking.

 I've belonged to the ASDA (American Stamp Dealers' Association) since 1973.
 I'm also a past President of LISDA (the Long Island chapter of the ASDA).